peteroupc/peteroupc.github.io/random.md

 A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
 (For example, a 64-bit output with 32 bits of entropy is as hard to predict as an ideal random 32-bit data block.)
 NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.

-If a cryptographic RNG implementation uses a PRNG, the output of the strongest nondeterministic source used to derive a seed ought to have as many bits of min-entropy as the _security strength_.
-If the implementation does not use a PRNG, the output of the strongest nondeterministic source used to derive an RNG output ought to have as many bits of min-entropy as the RNG output's size in bits.
+If a cryptographic RNG implementation uses a PRNG, the output of the strongest nondeterministic source used to derive a seed ought to have as many bits of entropy as the _security strength_.
+If the implementation does not use a PRNG, the output of the strongest nondeterministic source used to derive an RNG output ought to have as many bits of entropy as the RNG output's size in bits.

 <a id=Examples></a>
 ### Examples